Huistorical/my-portfolio/docs/about.md

 # About Me

 Hi!
-I'm **Hui**, a finance and data enthusiast with a passion for uncovering insights hidden in data.
+I'm **Hui**, a data enthusiast with a passion for uncovering insights hidden in data.

 ## 🎓 Education
 - MSc in Finance, [Stockholm School of Economics](https://www.hhs.se/)